Episodes

 15. Forrest of Philadelphia, Part Two

-Edwin Forrest builds the repertoire of new roles that would shape his career: Metamora, Spartacus, and Jack Cade.
+We cover the period from 1829 to 1836, when Forrest was building the great repertoire of roles that would shape his career: Metamora, Spartacus, and Jack Cade.

 Episode page